Nexus-Mods/game-starfield/README.md

 > IMPORTANT: Things aren't all perfect though.
 Using a file syncing\cloud drive service such as OneDrive, Google Drive or Dropbox are known to cause issues with this method due to the inconsistencies in how they handle folder junctions.
 The most severe of these issues can lead to the loss of data.
 For compatibility information about individual services, please [read this page on modding.wiki](https://modding.wiki/en/vortex/users/starfield-folder-junction-issues) for more information.

 Similar to Fallout 4, Starfield requires certain INI tweaks to be set in order to properly load loose files (i.e. those not packed in BA2 archives).
 There are a lot of mods out there which provide instructions for users to add these tweaks to a `StarfieldCustom.ini` file in the `Documents\My Games\Starfield` folder.
 If Vortex detects that this ini doesn't exist or is incorrect, it will notify the user and ask to fix it.
 If fix is requested, it will add or adjust the "bInvalidateOlderFiles" and "sResourceDataDirsFinal" values without changing any other settings you might've added manually.

-Additionally, Vortex will apply a tweak to re-route your Photo Mode captures to Data\Textures\Photos (unless you've already set it to something else) and there is now a button inside Vortex to quickly open this folder.
+~~Additionally, Vortex will apply a tweak to re-route your Photo Mode captures to Data\Textures\Photos (unless you've already set it to something else) and there is now a button inside Vortex to quickly open this folder.~~ This was removed in version `0.6.7` of the extension due to a bug in Starfield that was introduced when the game updated to approximately version `1.10.31.0`.

 # Plugin Load Ordering (0.6.x)